yauhofung/MovieSearchEngine/README.md

 # Movie Search Engine

 ## Purpose Statement
-A search engine that allows users to search for movies.
+A web-based movie search engine with an external API integration.

 ## High-Level Features / User Stories
 - Users can search for movies by title and/or genre.